-The course Introduction to Religious Studies leads to all level-2-courses of the Religious Studies track.
+The track follows the classical 1-2-3 structure.
+Each of the two level-1-courses courses, UCHUMREL12 Introduction to Religious Studies (Spring term) as well as UCHUMREL13 Global Religions: Ideas and Practices (Fall term), leads to all level-2-courses of the Religious Studies track.

-The courses Ethics and Religion and Philosophical Views on Humans and Gods are functional in both the Religious Studies and the Philosophy tracks.
+The courses UCHUMREL24 Ethics and Religion and UCHUMPHI25 Philosophical Views on Humans and Gods are functional in both the Religious Studies and the Philosophy tracks.
 Students who want to take one of the advanced courses, but have not taken the introductory course (or, in the case of the level 3-course, one of the level 2-courses) are invited to contact the track coordinator.
-Under certain conditions the entry requirements can be waived if students have followed relevant courses from other tracks, and in many cases students can qualify for participation by doing additional reading.
+Under certain conditions, the entry requirements can be waived if students have followed relevant courses from other tracks, and in many cases, students can qualify for participation by doing additional reading.

 A Liberal Arts and Sciences curriculum provides an outstanding basis for further study of religion in its various dimensions.
 We prepare our students so that they can enter a Master's programme in Religious Studies at leading universities.